sunwooleeee/NSL_Simulation/README.md

 # NSL_Simulation
-Wall Time Simulation Module fot Capstone Design in 2025
+Wall Time Simulation Module for Capstone Design in 2025